 - Submit qualifying test score.*

 - The minimum score on the Redesigned exam must be at least a 1050 (Evidence-Based Reading & Writing section score + Math section score).
-The State of Georgia requires that you also earn at least a 24 on the Reading test score and a 22 on the Math test score.
+The State of Georgia requires that you also earn at least a 480 on the Evidence-Based Reading & Writing test score and a 440 on the Math test score.
 Valid old SAT scores are also accepted and converted to Redesigned scores using the converter tool provided by The College Board.

 - The minimum composite score must be at least 20.
 The State of Georgia requires you also earn at least a 17 in English and a 17 in Math.